charlestang06/foodblog/_recipes/shakshuka.md

 > Garnish with parsley and serve while hot with toasted bread (pita/sourdough), pasta, or some other grain for a hearty brunch!
 >
 > Thanks to my friends for cooking this with me!
+>
+> Reflection: Honestly, I don't know what coul have been improved other than adding even more vegetable combinations.
+It was very visually appealing but I'm just not a huge fan of eating a very tomato-based dish.
+I think I would have enjoyed it more if I had some more bread (maybe naan would work great) to dip in.
+I think the eggs were a bit overcooked and I should have taken them out earlier.
+Definitely a great pasta sauce recipe as well.